AI Agent Skills: Transform Generalists into Specialist Experts

 Q1.
 What are AI agent skills?

-Curated bundles of domain knowledge, prompts, tools and workflows that make an agent operate like a trained specialist rather than a generalist.
+Curated bundles of domain knowledge, prompts, tools, and workflows that make an agent function like a trained specialist rather than a generalist.

 Q2.
 How do skills improve efficiency?

-They standardise how an agent retrieves information, follows SOPs, and executes tools—reducing rework, latency and errors while boosting accuracy and compliance.
+They standardize how an agent retrieves information, follows SOPs, and executes tools—reducing rework, latency, and errors while enhancing accuracy and compliance.

 Not always.
-Many teams start with retrieval-augmented generation and strong prompts/guardrails, then fine-tune only when volume and variance justify it.
+Many teams begin with retrieval-augmented generation and solid prompts/guardrails, then fine-tune only if volume and variance warrant it.

 Q4.
 How do we measure success?